Cribl LogStream supports receiving events from Amazon Simple Queuing Service.

 Authentication

-Authentication Method: Select an AWS authentication method.
+Use the Authentication method drop-down to select an AWS authentication method.

-Access key: Enter your AWS access key.
-If not present, will fall back to
+• Access key: Enter your AWS access key.
+If not present, will fall back to the env.AWS_ACCESS_KEY_ID environment variable, or to the metadata endpoint for IAM role credentials.

-Secret key: Enter your AWS secret key.
-If not present, will fall back to
+• Secret key: Enter your AWS secret key.
+If not present, will fall back to the env.AWS_SECRET_ACCESS_KEY environment variable, or to the metadata endpoint for IAM credentials.

 Assume Role

 Enable for SQS: Whether to use Assume Role credentials to access SQS.
-Defaults to No
+Defaults to No.

 AWS account ID: SQS queue owner's AWS account ID.
 Leave empty if SQS queue is in same AWS account.